Internet as We Once Knew It

 Before merging with Charter Communications and Bright House Networks, Time Warner Cable led the pack of internet service providers in our primary service area (Racine, Mount Pleasant, Oak Creek, Milwaukee).
 For many years, it offered significantly more bandwidth, or high speed internet capacity, than its direct competitors.

 After Time Warner Cable was acquired, it became Spectrum and Spectrum Business, respectively, through Charter Communications®.
-Among the obvious naming, trademark and logo changes, there were some other major changes from the merger:
+The merger brought forth many changes:

 - Pricing: Pricing for their coax internet services dropped exponentially.